MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 #### Kubernetes event-driven autoscaling

-The [Kubernetes Event-driven Autoscaler (KEDA) add-on](./keda-about.md) provides additional flexibility to scale based on various event-driven metrics that align with your application behavior.
+The [Kubernetes Event-driven Autoscaler (KEDA) add-on](./keda-about.md) provides extra flexibility to scale based on various event-driven metrics that align with your application behavior.
 For example, for a web application, KEDA can monitor incoming HTTP request traffic and adjust the number of pod replicas to ensure the application remains responsive.
 For processing jobs, KEDA can scale the application based on message queue length.
 Managed support is provided for all [Azure Scalers](https://keda.sh/docs/2.13/scalers/).

 ### Enable infrastructure autoscaling